 Thankfully, the majority of the cats that come into our care very quickly find themselves loving forever homes.
 However for various reasons, some cats are with us for a longer stay.
 Some are not quite the right age, not the right colour, not the right temperament or just plain unlucky.
 We like to give these challenging-to-rehome cats a little bit of help by giving them a special place on our website, letting you know a bit more about what we think makes them special and what their ideal new home should offer.

-If you think you could give Jacob & Noah the forever home they deserve please contact our Shelter to discuss with our wardens and arrange to come and meet the boys.
+If you think you could give Smudgie the forever home he so deserves please contact our shelter.